CanonEnsemble/Hyperbolic-Chern-Numebrs/README.md

 - `0_chern_number.m`:

   This code computes the Chern number associated with an irrep, taking the projector matrices and Hamiltonian as input.
-It uses the function `simdiag.m` to simultaneous diagonalize the projector and Hamiltonian [3].
+It uses the function `simdiag.m` to perform simultaneous diagonalization [3].